scloud19/SECipedia/AWS/client_considerations.md

+NAT
+  If you're building a NAT (ex. interface from a public subnet to a private)
+    Make sure that you have some type of redundancy.
+Otherwise, if the NAT goes down, you're toast.

 VPC
   Launch everything into a VPC (including RDS services, etc.)

+  Use a different subnet for staging/dev/prod

+  When creating a subnet, MAKE SURE to take into account future node considerations and AWS subnets (and their CIDR blocks) can't be changed.

 RDS
   If using a mySQL db, should the client use Amazons MySQL compatible Aurora DB engine?
 What are the costs/benefits?